Romania

 New regulations for workers with disabilities

-Impact date: Awaited, pending procedure.
-A law project has been proposed by the Romanian Ministry of Labour and Social Protection with respect to the working schedule of people with disabilities.
+Impact date: The proposal is no longer available A law project has been proposed by the Romanian Ministry of Labor and Social Protection with respect to the working schedule of people with disabilities.

 Currently, the law includes provision for workers with disabilities to work reduced hours (less than eight hours per day) without a reduction in salary.
 The draft law seeks to regulate the right of disabled employees to receive full salary, including a requirement for proof of disability and a medical recommendation to work reduced hours.
 Working hours may be reduced by a maximum of four hours per day in the case of severe disability or by a maximum of two hours per day in the case of pronounced disability.